 Mike’s passion is to serve others and lead them into reaching their fullest potential as God’s creation.
 He is Executive Director of Organización Ñandutí, Vice President and Director of Partners For Paraguay, Project Manager, Bible teacher, mission mobilizer, survey work, consultant, and an adviser for several organizations.
 He enjoys photography, web design, and networking with like-minded people.

 Trisha’s passion is serving God wholeheartedly with her family and in ministry.
-She homeschools their three children, serves as Mike’s secretary, is a virtual assistant for three organizations, and is a team member of Raising Generations Today.
+She homeschools their three children, serves as Mike’s secretary, and is a virtual assistant for two organizations.
 She enjoys writing articles, opening her home to hospitality, reading books late into the night, and networking on social media.

 Mike and Trisha are the proud parents of three MKs (Missionary Kids), whom love the Lord and want God to use their lives for His glory.
 They often travel with their parents to rural First Nations communities and are willing to sleep on the floor or in a tent.